What to Expect

 If you've never been to an Anglican worship service before, we use a printed bulletin that contains the whole liturgy, word for word, and tells you when to stand, sit, or kneel (if you're able), what to say, and what hymns we sing.
 You will find the bulletin by a table near the door where you enter the Nave (main worship space).
 And if get lost, you can always ask someone near you for help.
 Don't be afraid of getting things wrong or not knowing everything at first.
 All of us were new to this at one time or another!

 If you have been to an Anglican service before, you may wonder how our liturgy compares to other Anglican churches.
 Our music consists of hymns from the 1940 Hymnal led by a choir with organ accompaniment.
 Our liturgy comes from the Book of Common Prayer (2019).
-Our ceremonies are generally more "high church", and we use incense during the high seasons.
+Our ceremonies are considered traditional and high church from the Anglo-Catholic tradition.

 As far as what to wear, we don't have a dress code!
-Wear whatever you believe is most appropriate for worship.
+Wear whatever you believe is most appropriate for the worship of Almighty God.